 Petfinder Team, Wish Bone Canine Society: I joined the Wish Bone family in January 2014 because I wanted a way to help the dogs there.
 Wish Bone is a no-kill shelter, and I support its mission in trying to find good homes for the dogs, but I knew I would get too attached to spend time with the dogs regularly.
 Alternatively, I decided to update the Petfinder and Pet Portal websites to make people aware of new dogs brought to the shelter and to celebrate when dogs are adopted.
 This has also given me the opportunity to work in HTML while giving dogs the families they deserve.

 Everyday Adoption Center Assistant, The Anti-Cruelty Society: I have always been passionate about helping animals, and when I moved to Chicago in August 2014, I knew I wanted to find somewhere to volunteer.
 I began at The Anti-Cruelty Society that following November as a Canine Enrichment Program volunteer, through which I socialized with the dogs to help them feel more comfortable at the shelter.
-I changed locations to assist at the Everyday Adoption Center in the South Loop, where I work mostly with dogs but help with cats when needed.
-This has been one of the best decisions I have made since moving to Chicago because it provides me with an opportunity to give back and socialize with dogs to help them find forever homes.
+I changed locations to assist at the Everyday Adoption Center in the South Loop, where I worked mostly with dogs but help with cats when needed.
+This was one of the best decisions I have made since moving to Chicago because it provided me with an opportunity to give back and socialize with dogs to help them find forever homes.
 Upon starting graduate school, I stopped volunteering with The Anti-Cruelty Society and got involved in other ways throughout the city.